Wales Under-20: Hayward becomes Wales coach

 Former Wales fly-half Byron Hayward has succeeded Danny Wilson as Wales Under-20 coach.

-Wilson guided his side to second place at the 2013 International Rugby Board Junior World Championship, where they lost to England U20.
+Wilson guided his side to second place at the 2013 International Rugby Board Junior World Championship, where they

 "It's... a big pair of boots to fill on the back of reaching the Junior World Championship final," said Hayward."